patrickhyw/regions/README.md

-# Regions
+# Feature Regions

-Semantic regions in embedding space using geometric shapes.
+Exploring how features can be represented as regions instead of directions.

 ## Design Rationale